hadarien/ml-agents/docs/Getting-Started.md

 the trained model is not exported into the ml-agents folder.

-If you've quit the training early using Ctrl+C and want to resume training, run the same command again, appending the `--resume` flag:
+If you've quit the training early using Ctrl+C and want to resume training, run the same command again, appending the `--load` flag:

 ```sh
 mlagents-learn config/trainer_config.yaml --run-id=first3DBallRun --resume